roman79/DSEC/README.md

+.

-Reference Books and Research Papers:
+##Reference Books and Research Papers:

 **Data Wrangling with Python** by Jacqueline Kazil, Katharine Jarmul